HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models/README.md

 </div>

-## 1 Introduction
+## 1 Overreview

-In both philosophy and artificial intelligence, reasoning is considered a cornerstone of intelligent behavior.
-As AI systems increasingly interact with open, uncertain, and multimodal environments, structured reasoning ability becomes essential for achieving robust adaptive intelligence.

-Large Multimodal Reasoning Models (LMRMs) integrate text, images, audio, and video modalities, demonstrating complex capabilities like logical deduction and causal inference.
-The core objective of LMRMs is comprehensive perception, precise understanding, and deep reasoning, supporting instruction following, problem solving, and multi-step decision-making.

-Research has evolved rapidly from early perception-driven modular pipelines to current approaches leveraging large language models for unified multimodal understanding and reasoning.
-Reinforcement learning and instruction tuning further enhance these models.
-However, as systems scale, reasoning remains a core bottleneck limiting generalization, inference depth, and human-like behavior.

-This survey presents a structured roadmap of multimodal reasoning systems across four stages reflecting the field's evolving design philosophies.
-We also propose the concept of native large multimodal reasoning models (N-LMRMs)—systems designed from the ground up to support generalizable multimodal reasoning.
-While still conceptual, we hope this notion inspires future research on more adaptable, cognitively aligned AI systems.
+Reasoning lies at the heart of intelligence, shaping the ability to make decisions, draw conclusions, and generalize across domains.
+In artificial intelligence, as systems increasingly operate in open, uncertain, and multimodal environments, reasoning becomes essential for enabling robust and adaptive behavior.
+Large Multimodal Reasoning Models (LMRMs) have emerged as a promising paradigm, integrating modalities such as text, images, audio, and video to support complex reasoning capabilities—aiming to achieve comprehensive perception, precise understanding, and deep reasoning.

+As research advances, multimodal reasoning has rapidly evolved from modular, perception-driven pipelines to unified, language-centric frameworks that offer more coherent cross-modal understanding.
+While instruction tuning and reinforcement learning have improved model reasoning, significant challenges remain in omni-modal generalization, reasoning depth, and agentic behavior.

+To address these issues, we present a comprehensive and structured survey of multimodal reasoning research, organized around a four-stage developmental roadmap that reflects the field’s shifting design philosophies and emerging capabilities.
+First, we review early efforts based on task-specific modules, where reasoning was implicitly embedded across stages of representation, alignment, and fusion.
+Next, we examine recent approaches that unify reasoning into multimodal LLMs, with advances such as Multimodal Chain-of-Thought (MCoT) and multimodal reinforcement learning enabling richer and more structured reasoning chains.

+Finally, drawing on empirical insights from challenging benchmarks and experimental cases of OpenAI-O3 and O4-mini,  we discuss the conceptual direction of native large multimodal reasoning models (N-LMRMs), which aim to support scalable, agentic, and adaptive reasoning and planning in complex, real-world environments.
+By synthesizing historical trends and emerging research, this survey aims to clarify the current landscape and inform the design of next-generation multimodal reasoning systems.

 ## 2 Roadmap of Multimodal Reasoning Models